Updated by Mike on 2025-03-10. Reading time 20 minutes.

 Redline Automotive Accessories Corp. will not be held liable for any labor, incidental or consequential damages of any kind.
 Proceed at your own risk.

 This is a big decision when putting on a steering wheel cover that has both pros and cons.
-Ultimately, we would settle for inside of the vehicle, the pros outweigh the cons, but you do have to be careful to prevent glue stains in your car.
+While it is less work due to lack of removal of the steering wheel, the worse access to the wheel from all angles - especially the rear side - means that you end up having more effort trying to do it in the vehicle versus pulling the wheel.
+Plus, you do have to be careful to prevent glue stains in your car.

 Disconnect the battery, turn your headlights on and let the car sit for a minute or two so that any residue charge dissipates.
 This cannot be emphasized enough.